Welcome to The Storied Recipe Podcast, a podcast about food, culture, and love.

 Palačinke (pronounced pah-lah-chin-keh) may look like French crepe but is a little thicker pancake--though not as thick as American pancakes.
 Perfect for a group that wants both savory and sweet options (I've shared a few ideas for both down below).

-There is a little debate as to who this delicious treat belongs to; some say is a Croatian pancake, others say it is a Balkan pancake (which is made up of 11 countries in southeast Europe).
+There is a little debate as to who this delicious treat belongs to; some say it is a Croatian pancake, others say it is a Balkan pancake (which is made up of 11 countries in southeast Europe).
 Nick's recipe comes from Montenegro, which was once part of Yugoslavia - now broken into Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia, and Slovenia.
 Somewhere within that beautiful region, this delightful dish was born, and it continues to be enjoyed and celebrated today.

 Looking for other pancake recipes?
 Try this Pönnukökur (Icelandic Pancakes/Crepes) recipe or this Kaiserschmarrn (Fluffy Austrian Torn Pancakes) recipe!